-Financial assets at fair value through profit or loss include any financial liabilities held for trading or any financial assets designated at the reporting date as such upon initial recognition.
-An asset is reported as being held for trading if it is acquired in order to sell within the next financial year, these include any derivative financial instruments that are not designated as hedging instruments under IAS 39 or any separated embedded derivatives that are not designated as effective hedging instruments.
+Financial assets at fair value through profit or loss include any assets held for trading, such as derivative financial instruments, or any financial assets designated at the reporting date as such upon initial recognition, including debt or equity instruments and any assets with contractual cash flows that are not solely payments of principal and other interest.
+A debt instrument may also be regarded as a financial asset at fair value through profit and loss, regardless of if it meets the criteria for recognition at amortised cost or fair value through other comprehensive income, if doing so reduces or eliminates an accounting discrepancy.
+An asset is reported as being held for trading if it is acquired in order to sell within the next financial year, these include any derivative financial instruments that are not designated as hedging instruments under IFRS 9 or any separated embedded derivatives that are not designated as effective hedging instruments.
 Financial assets at fair value through profit or loss and embedded derivatives are recorded at fair value, with any changes in fair value presented as finance income or costs in the statement of profit or loss and other comprehensive income, depending on whether the change in fair value is positive or negative respectively.